WillBurdett/health-first/README.md

 ## Getting Started
-Make sure Docker is up and running on your local machine.
+Make sure Docker is up and running and Maven is installed on your local machine.
 From the project root directory use commands:
 - 'make deploy' to start up to app
 - 'make purge' to stop the app and remove images and jars created